 Since this lounge is known to be so busy most of the time, we recommend you to secure your seat by paying your lounge entry on Lounge Pass beforehand.

 The Easiness to Find Dan Lounge

 Dan Lounge in the concourse C is easy to find after you reach the concourse itself.
 Just follow the signs.
-However, the door is really hidden so you may easily miss it.
+However, the door is hidden so you may easily miss it.

 The lounge was small.
 It has enough comfortable chairs and tables available.
 The decoration and the atmosphere were relaxing though the lounge was quite crowded.

-The lounge has all basic services: free well-working WiFi, flight information screen, magazines and a television.
+The lounge has all basic services: free well-working WiFi, flight information screen, magazines and television.
 Unfortunately, there are no showers and toilets inside the lounge.